facebook/create-react-app/docusaurus/docs/importing-a-component.md

 - [Exploring ES6: Modules](http://exploringjs.com/es6/ch_modules.html)
 - [Understanding ES6: Modules](https://leanpub.com/understandinges6/read#leanpub-auto-encapsulating-code-with-modules)

-## Absolute Imports
+## Relative Imports

-You can configure your application to support importing modules using absolute paths.
+You can configure your application to support importing modules using relative paths.
 This can be done by configuring a `jsconfig.json` or `tsconfig.json` file in the root of your project.
 If you're using TypeScript in your project, you will already have a `tsconfig.json` file.

 Below is an example `jsconfig.json` file for a JavaScript project.
 You can create the file if it doesn't already exist: